AgarwalConsulting/Go-Training/challenges/basic.md

 ## 2. Write a function to generate 'n' numbers from fibonacci series

+- Print the first `n` numbers from the fibonacci series

 ## 3. Write a function to find factorials for a given n

+- Print the factorial of number `n`

 ## 4. Prime Numbers